michaelbui99/compiler-construction/language_considerations.md

 ## Read from input

 ```
-out "Enter guess" // Wr
+out "Enter guess"% // Wr
-get a /// User enters a number
+get a%/// User enters a number
-out "User guessed: " add a /// This prints the number to console
+out "User guessed: " add a% /// This prints the number to console
 ```

 ## Write to console